Charles DeledalleCNRS Research associate in the Image Optimization and Probability team at IMB (Université Bordeaux, France)

 cdeledalle (at) ucsd (dot) edu

 I received the engineer degree from EPITA and the Master of Science and Technology from Univ.
 Paris VI both in France, in 2008.
 In 2011, I defended my PhD, from LTCI, Telecom ParisTech, France, in signal and image processing and supervised by Florence Tupin and Loïc Denis.
 I made a postdoctoral fellowship in applied mathematics at CEREMADE, Univ.
 Paris IX, France, in 2011-2012, under the supervision of Gabriel Peyré and Jalal Fadili.
 I am a CNRS researcher at IMB, Univ.
-Bordeaux, France, and currently a visiting professor at UCSD in the ECE department.
-My research interests include image denoising and inverse-problems with a focus on parameter estimation.
+Bordeaux, France, and currently a visiting professor at UC San Diego in the ECE department.
+My research interests include image restoration and inverse-problems with a focus on parameter estimation.
 I received the IEEE ICIP Best Student Paper Award in 2010, the ISIS/EEA/GRETSI Best PhD Award in 2012 and the IEEE GRSS Transactions Prize Paper Award in 2016.

 [See my resume]